Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

-Yep.
-Yeah.
-Yeah.
-No, I, and I think it's like really helpful.
-I, I hope this episode is really helpful for, for people who are listening, and I think it's been helpful for me to study it and really think through it.
-I think the questions they might still have is like the how, right?
-They always ask the how.
-Like, okay, so they've been witnessing the how the how to do it, right?
-How to help people who are like this.
-So any kind of…
+I think it's really helpful.
+I hope this episode has been helpful for listeners; it’s certainly been helpful for me to study and think through it carefully.
+I think the questions listeners might still have are about "the how," right?
+People always ask about "the how."
+In this conversation, they've been witnessing how to do it—how to help someone with these struggles.
+So any kind of–

 Shedler: